 “I love this store!”
 Tween Traveler declared after about 15 minutes of window shopping.

-Fortnum is a fancy-food store the sits on the border of Picadilly and St. James’s.
+Fortnum is a fancy-food store that sits on the border of Picadilly and St. James’s.
 Although it was only February, we had the good luck of seeing it decked out for Easter.

 In addition to the shelves of expensive tea, exotic savories, dainty pastries and artisan chocolate there were piles of candy eggs, chocolate animals and marzipan flowers.